on7lds/NextionDriver/README-options.md

 ### RemoveDim
 if set to 1, the 'dim' commands are not passed to the display.
 So MMDVMHost does not set the display backlight any more.
-You can do it yourself bij coding it in the display.
+You can do it yourself by coding it in the display.

 ### SleepWhenInactive